 To prove liability, the plaintiff must establish that an issue with the elevator caused the accident.
 The plaintiff must also establish that the defendant had actual notice of the issue and failed to take reasonable steps to remedy the problems, such as placing signs on the elevator, taking it out of service, and calling a maintenance company, or that the defendant should have known of the issue and failed to act.

-If you were injured in an elevator accident, our dedicated and experienced New York City personal injury attorneys can help you with reviewing your accident, explaining the law, and discussing your options.
+If you were injured in an elevator accident, our dedicated and experienced New York City elevator accident attorneys can help you with reviewing your accident, explaining the law, and discussing your options.
 To speak with us today, call (212) 986-7353.

 - Elevators: a Risk to Maintenance and Construction Workers